hazeld/EPIC-Skills2018/README.md

  * Worse: the name of the worse video in the pair

 ## Obtaining the Videos
-The videos for 'ChopstickUsing', 'HandDrawing' and 'SonicDrawing' can be downloaded here: .
+The videos for 'ChopstickUsing', 'HandDrawing' and 'SonicDrawing' can be downloaded [here](https://drive.google.com/file/d/1Ck-Dke5AcKMzKsedJfblRcTjSPBklo4P/view?usp=sharing).
 The folders for each task contain two further subdirectories 'Headmounted' and 'Stationary' which contain the video recordings of the tasks.
 In the original paper the 'Stationary' footage was used.

 The Dough Rolling task was taken from the CMU-MMAC dataset (http://kitchen.cs.cmu.edu/) Pizza task.
 The segments used from this task are detailed in `dough_rolling_segments.csv` which contains three fields: